Waerenga-a-Hika: The Hinge of Fate

 Collective Values Forged from Injustice

 From the injustice of the land confiscations came a determination that still unites us today: never sell land.
-Our investment approaches and economic strategies across iwi are shaped by this history — focused on restoring vitality to our whenua, creating opportunities for our uri, and strengthening the cultural and economic base for generations ahead.
+The way we invest and make decisions about whenua and pūtea is shaped by this history — focused on restoring vitality to our whenua, creating opportunities for our uri, and strengthening the cultural and economic base for generations ahead.

 Rukupō: Leadership Grounded in Peace

 Among the leaders of this time was Raharuhi Rukupō — master carver, senior Rongowhakaata rangatira, and a peacemaker committed to protecting his people.
 Rukupō worked tirelessly to prevent bloodshed, choosing diplomacy and integrity even when faced with hostility.
-His leadership showed that peace is not weakness — it is strength grounded in tikanga and mana.
+His leadership reminds us that our peace-making is grounded in tikanga and mana, not in weakness.

 The Crown’s retaliation against him was severe.
 His carved meeting house, Te Hau ki Tūranga, was forcibly taken soon after — a deliberate act to undermine his authority.
-Yet the house survives, standing today as a symbol of our artistry, resilience, and unbroken connection to our tīpuna.
+Yet the house survives, still carrying as a symbol of our artistry, resilience, and unbroken connection to our tīpuna.

 160 Years On: Standing Together